coq/coq/doc/sphinx/addendum/parallel-proof-processing.rst

 An incorrect proof block detection can result into an incorrect error recovery and hence in bogus errors.
-Proof block detection cannot be precise for bullets or any other non well parenthesized proof structure.
+Proof block detection cannot be precise for bullets or any other non-well parenthesized proof structure.
 Error resilience can be turned off or selectively activated for any set of block kind passing to CoqIDE one of the following
 options: